Luudanhnhan1102/data-structure-algorithm-cracking/Easy/35.Search-Insert-Position/solution.md

     - If the search interval is exhausted (`low > high`), the target is not in the array.
 The `low` pointer will be at the position where the target should be inserted to maintain the sorted order.

 ## Complexity
-- Time complexity: $O(log⁡n)$, where n is the number of elements in the array.
+- Time complexity: $$O(log⁡n)$$, where n is the number of elements in the array.
 This is because binary search halves the search interval with each step.
-- Space complexity: $O(log⁡n)$  due to the recursion stack in the worst case.
+- Space complexity: $$O(log⁡n)$$  due to the recursion stack in the worst case.
 However, it can be optimized to $O(1)$ using an iterative approach.

 ## Code